HubSpot/calling-extensions-sdk/demos/demo-react-ts/README.md

 A real-life implementation of the Calling Extensions SDK using React, TypeScript, and Styled Components.
 Use it as a blueprint for your app!

-Note that this demo isn't a fully functional calling app and uses fake data to provide a more realistic experience.
+Note that this demo isn't a fully functional calling app and uses mock data to provide a more realistic experience.